coxryan/UnifiedPredictiveAlgorithm/development.md

 - Only generate predictions for FBS vs FBS games; ignore non-FBS matchups.
 - Restrict ingestion and predictions to the **current week** by default; use `WEEK` override only for explicit backfill or testing.
 - When CFBD schedule endpoints lag final scores, `update_live_scores` hydrates `home_points`/`away_points` in `upa_predictions` using the merged ESPN scoreboard snapshots so the Status, Predictions, and Backtest tabs reflect completed games promptly.
+- Qualification thresholds are controlled via `EDGE_POINTS_QUALIFY_MIN`, `VALUE_POINTS_QUALIFY_MIN`, and `CONFIDENCE_QUALIFY_MIN` (defaults: 2.5, 1.0, 0.65).
+Matching UI constants live in `src/tabs/constants.tsx`.
 - Model spreads should always be calculated internally and then compared/calibrated against FanDuel (or CFBD fallback) spreads.

 ### Modeling Rules
 - Features must be blended into composite scores, not raw.
-Default α-weights (2025 mid-season): 0.25 WRPS, 0.25 Talent, 0.20 SRS, 0.15 Offensive efficiency, 0.10 Defensive efficiency, 0.05 Special teams efficiency.
+Default α-weights (2025 mid-season): 0.30 WRPS, 0.30 Talent, 0.20 SRS, 0.10 Offensive efficiency, 0.07 Defensive efficiency, 0.03 Special teams efficiency.
 These efficiency scores come from the CFBD stat feature library and are normalized 0–100.
+- Positional grade percentiles are optional (`INCLUDE_GRADE_FEATURES=1` to enable).
+We default them off to reduce multicollinearity; turn them back on only when the residual model is recalibrated.
 - Baseline spread (ratings only):
   ```
   M_baseline = - (κ * (S_home - S_away) + HFA)